 In fact, the practice of countries in relation to the issue at hand is best studied by scrutinising agreements concerning reparations for war damage.
 Peace treaties often pass over the question of the responsibility of an occupying power in the money sphere.
 If an occupying power has lost the war and pays damages under a treaty, there are grounds for speculating as to whether the overall amount of the damages covers compensation for the issue of an occupation currency.
 There are, however, peace treaties or other agreements or documents that explicitly deal with responsibility for an occupation currency.
 In them, the following rule is recurrent: responsibility for an occupation currency is borne by the defeated country that on one occasion is the occupying power and the occupied country on another.
 Hence, this regulation provides no guidance as to what the law on responsibility is because in one case it could be claimed that the issue of a currency by the occupying power was legal, while in another it raised doubts.
-Meanwhile, there is only one answer: the defeated country has to pay.
-This regulation reflects the domination of the victor at the moment when signatures are affixed to a treaty.
-It follows that responsibility for an occupation currency is regulated on a case-by-case basis, according to the wishes of the winner, and not whether The Hague rules have been breached while issuing an occupation currency.
-The fact that the "will" of the winner finds its expression in an international treaty is of no significance for the legal aspect of the matter under discussion.
+Meanwhile, there is only one answer: the defeated country has to pay.3 This regulation reflects the domination of the victor at the moment when signatures are affixed to a treaty.
+It follows that responsibility for an occupation currency is regulated on a case-by-case basis, according to the wishes of the winner, and not whether The Hague rules have been breached while issuing an occupation currency.4 The fact that the "will" of the winner finds its expression in an international treaty is of no significance for the legal aspect of the matter under discussion.
 Recently, while repairing certain types of WWII damage, the winners have felt so free to dictate their "will" to the defeated countries that they have availed themselves of a unilateral act.
-This conduct-despite its crudeness-could be reconciled with the law under the special conditions prevailing in Europe and Asia in 1945 when the hostilities ended.
+This conduct could be reconciled with the law under the special conditions prevailing in Europe and Asia in 1945 when the hostilities ended.
 However, the fact that the binding force of various documents related to the end of the war is not questioned does not mean that such documents are a source of universally binding law on responsibility for a currency in an occupied territory.

-Cf. F.A.
-Mann, op.cit., p.
+3 Cf. F.A.
+Mann, Money..., p.
 275.

-5 &quot;From the question of the legality of the currency system adopted by the occupant for the occupied territory, it is necessary to distinguish clearly the problem of responsibility."
-Ibidem, p.
-275. Whereas, G.G.
-Fitzmaurice, joins both problems to a degree.
-Specifically,
+4 Cf. ibidem: 'From the question of the legality of the currency system adopted by the occupant for the occupied territory, it is necessary to distinguish clearly the problem of responsibility'.
+Whereas, G.G.
+Fitzmaurice, The Juridical Clauses of the Peace Treaties, "Académie de Droit International.
+Recueil des Cours" 1948-II, vol. 73, pp. 342-343, joins both problems to a degree.
+Specifically, he makes the legality of an occupation currency dependent on guaranteeing its possible exchange.

-The legal aspects of responsibility for an occupation currency were discussed by Germany and Belgium, as well as Germany and Romania, after the First World War.
-Agreements concluded by these countries settled Belgian and Romanian claims, which arose out of German monetary regulations enforced in those countries during their occupation.
+The legal aspects of responsibility for an occupation currency were discussed by Germany and Belgium as well as Germany and Romania after the First World War.
+Agreements concluded by these countries settled Belgian and Romanian claims5, which arose out of German monetary regulations enforced in those countries during their occupation.
 Each party viewed the question of responsibility differently.
 In both cases, each party kept to its legal point view, which is made explicit in the preambles to the agreements.
-For this reason, these agreements-similarly to peace treaties sanctioning the domination of a winner-do not allow us to learn what the law is in the matter under discussion.
+6 For this reason, these agreements-similarly to peace treaties sanctioning the domination of a winner-do not allow us to learn what the law is in the matter under discussion.7